 Regardless of whether a project anticipates using federal funds as a funding source, ALL proposed projects must include the following DCA requirements:

-Mobility Disabled - At least "5%" of the total units (but no less than one unit) must be equipped for the mobility disabled, including wheelchair restricted residents.
+Mobility Disabled - At least 5% of the total units (but no less than one unit) must be equipped for the mobility disabled, including wheelchair restricted residents.

-Roll-in showers - Must be incorporated into "40%" of these units (but no less than one unit).
-Mobility units with "more than one bathroom" must have at least one bathroom with a roll-in shower.
+Roll-in showers - Must be incorporated into 40% of these units (but no less than one unit).
+Mobility units with more than one bathroom must have at least one bathroom with a roll-in shower.

-Hearing and Sight-Impaired - At least an additional "2%" of the total units (but no less than one unit) must be equipped for hearing and sight-impaired residents.
+Hearing and Sight-Impaired - At least an additional 2% of the total units (but no less than one unit) must be equipped for hearing and sight-impaired residents.

 To provide hearing and sight-impaired accessibility, HUD recommends compliance with ICC/ANSI A117.1 Section 1006, including audible and visual notification on fire alarms and audio and visual notification system at the primary unit entrance.